If you were in a room with 20 accomplished comedians and asked the question:

 I should also mention that most people (not all) have all the comedy talent they need to do very well as a comedian if they simply knew how to develop and hone that comedy talent for the stage.

-It is interesting to note that those who do have ample comedy talent to entertain audiences usually don’t use and apply the comedy talent they have in a way that is natural for them.
+It is interesting to note that those who do have ample comedy talent to entertain audiences usually don’t use and apply the comedy talent they have in a way that is natural for them or in a way that capitalizes on all aspects of the comedy talent that they have.

 Trying to “write” stand-up comedy material by “plucking funny from out of thin air” is not a natural or efficient application of one’s sense of humor.